martinmatin/Tutorials/src/mechanical/fusion.md

 To begin with, we would like to remind you that all function are easily available trough the "s" key shortcut.
 Just type some word related on what you are searching for and we are pretty sure that you'll find it fast.

 ## Shortcuts
-Still, it very practicle to know some shortcuts by heart.
+Still, it very practicle to know some shortcuts.
 You'll find them here:

 - S=Model Toolbox

 - L=Line
 - C=Circle
 - X=Construction
 - D=Dimension

 - Q=Push/Pull
 - M=Move
 - J=Joint
 - T=Trim (delete some lines)

 - center btn = Pan (move the view)
 - Maj+ center btn  = 3D move